-- Compliance with the approved hours of operation for product loading and despatch. - Compliance with the maximum number of truck movements per day nominated in consent conditions. - A reduction to the speed limit of all heavy vehicles involved in transportation • activities to 60km/hr (from the existing speed of 80km/hr) on Brandy Hill Drive.
-This would improve road safety as well as reduce road traffic noise generation. - All drivers would be required to review and sign a Drivers Code of Conduct (provided as Appendix 10) that directs driver behaviour during transportation activities.
-Issues addressed in the code of conduct would include: - advice for quiet driving practices and measures to reduce vehicle noise; - limiting the use of compression braking unless required for safety reasons; - advice for management of driver fatigue; - load covering for all laden vehicles; - timing for departure and arrival to remain within approved limits and avoid convoying; - management of breakdowns and incidents; - awareness of school buses, school zones, pedestrians and cyclists on roads;
+- Compliance with the approved hours of operation for product loading and despatch. - Compliance with the maximum number of truck movements per day nominated in consent conditions.

-- use of preferred transportation routes; and - limiting the use of local roads unless directed by emergency services. - Ongoing maintenance of the condition of the Quarry Access Road to limit noise sources such as potholes or edgewear. - Maintenance of a complaints and incidents register for all traffic-related matters.
+- A reduction to the speed limit of all heavy vehicles involved in transportation activities to 60km/hr (from the existing speed of 80km/hr) on Brandy Hill Drive would be trialled.
+This would improve road safety as well as reduce road traffic noise generation but there is concern that this may lead to dangerous behaviour from other drivers. - Night time transport operations would be limited to 20 calendar days per year with interested community members to be given seven days' notice that this would occur. - All drivers would be required to review and sign a Drivers Code of Conduct (provided as Appendix 12) that directs driver behaviour during transportation activities.
+Issues addressed in the code of conduct would include: - advice for quiet driving practices and measures to reduce vehicle noise; - limiting the use of compression braking unless required for safety reasons; - advice for management of driver fatigue; - load covering for all laden vehicles; - timing for departure and arrival to remain within approved limits and avoid convoying; - management of breakdowns and incidents; - awareness of school buses, school zones, pedestrians and cyclists on roads; - use of preferred transportation routes; and - limiting the use of local roads unless directed by emergency services. - Ongoing maintenance of the condition of the Quarry Access Road to limit noise sources such as potholes or edgewear. - Maintenance of a complaints and incidents register for all traffic-related matters.

 It is also noted that funds contributed to Port Stephens Council under an existing Voluntary Planning Agreement may be used to improve the condition of Brandy Hill Drive and/or Clarence Town Road to provide road noise mitigation.
-It is estimated that over the proposed 30-year life of the Brandy Hill Extension Project, Hanson would contribute more than \$12 million in road infrastructure and maintenance contributions that would effectively be managed through the Voluntary Planning Agreement.
+It is estimated that over the proposed 30-year life of the Brandy Hill Extension Project, Hanson would contribute more than \$12 million in road infrastructure and maintenance contributions.
 It is possible that a portion of these funds may be directed towards improving the surface of the road to improve traffic noise generated by all traffic using the road.